 Vocations to Monastic Life

-All Christians have a vocation from God to live the Gospel in their daily lives.
+All Christians, by virtue of their baptism, have a vocation from God to live the Gospel in their daily lives.
 However, some receive a particular call from Christ to follow him in a more radical manner.
 “If you wish to be perfect, go, sell what you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me” (Matthew 19:21).
 It is an invitation, not a command.
 The person must be free to accept in love.
 The call is an interior movement of God's grace which the person senses, attracting him to a deeper prayer life and the idea of offering his life to God, but it is often ambiguous at the start.
 Many people have a similar feeling which, while good in itself, is not actually a vocation to the monastic life.
 That's why discernment is required.

 One doesn’t enter a monastery seeking to escape the difficulties of life in the world or seeking personal fulfillment.
 The strictness of the monastic schedule, the penitential nature of our life, the challenges of living in community and especially the demands of the Benedictine vows